 CEO, Revd Simon Mattholie has served in a number of rural

 churches throughout his ministry, and regularly teaches on rural mission.

 Pastoral Support Director (South), Rev Alison Griffiths has worked as a solicitor and a community mediator.
-She is also the part-time minister of Lydney Baptist Church in rural Gloucestershire.

 Nick Jones works for Rural Ministries as our administrator, and supervises the care of our properties.
 Nick also manages our conferences and events.